 Recently, I had this feeling of what next I should do.
 And then I decided to create a list of 50 things that I want to do before I die.
-When I was trying to create this list, I had so many things in my mind and for a moment it felt like, life is like a list of things you want to do.
+When I was thinking about it, I had so many things in my mind and for a moment it felt like, life is like a -to-do list.

-I got curious so I thought let me also ask others.
-I got different answers from everyone but the interesting thing was that no one told me that they want to study or appear for some exams rather most of the people told me that they want to travel or do some adventure sports, create a small library, build their own home and do something for underprivileged.
+Out of curiosity I also asked others.
+I got different answers from everyone but the interesting thing was that no one told me that they want to study or appear for some exams rather most of the people added that they want to travel or do some adventure sports, create a small library, build their own home and do something for underprivileged.
 I don’t know what to feel about this.
 Here are my 50 things I want to do before I die:

 Help and guide 100 underprivileged students to appear for Civil Services Examination